PuffyKerry/AI-Assisted_Seal_Photograph_Image_Processing_and_Correction_System_in_Rust/README.md

 # AI-Assisted Seal Photograph Image Processing and Correction System

 Note: much of the README was AI-generated based on my comments in the code.
-Status as of 12/26: Linear regression haze regressor implemented, CLI with custom dehazing parameters added.
+Status as of 12/28: Optimization changes to improve performance of 12/26 changes: Linear regression haze regressor implemented, CLI with custom dehazing parameters added.
 Demos added.
-- Summary of research slightly delayed due to most of the summary contents being in various places ranging from code comments to emails to the Project Plan.
-As rationale for each decision is well-documented in each place where the decision's results were implemented, I believe the summary can wait another day, and also due to not having factored in a couple days of delay due to Christmas Eve and Christmas Day.
+- Summary of research collated and turned in.

 TODO:
   - Improve formatting of README and documentation in general.
-  - IMPROVE FILE STRUCTURE ASAP, I really need to make it more understandable.
+  - Make more improvements to organization if possible.

 ## Dataset Setup